bitpay/bitcore-website/generated/bitcore-lib/lib/transaction/transaction.md

 **Kind**: instance method of <code>[Transaction](#Transaction)</code>
 <a name="Transaction+isCoinbase"></a>
 ### transaction.isCoinbase()
-Analagous to bitcoind's IsCoinBase function in transaction.h
+Analogous to bitcoind's IsCoinBase function in transaction.h

 **Kind**: instance method of <code>[Transaction](#Transaction)</code>
 <a name="Transaction.shallowCopy"></a>